Azure/iotedge/doc/networking.md

 # Bridge Networks

 By default, IoT Edge uses two bridge networks for connectivity between containers.
+This allows an additional form of isolation between the host network, the Edge Agent, and application containers.

 The Edge Agent attaches to the [default docker bridge network][1] (named `bridge`).
 This bridge network device shows up as `docker0` when running `ifconfig`.